-- > The DPO will notify any relevant third parties who can help mitigate the loss to individuals for example, the police, insurers, banks or credit card companies - > The DPO will document each breach, irrespective of whether it is reported to the ICO.
-For each breach, this record will include the: - Facts relating to the breach - Effects - Action taken to contain it and ensure it does not happen again (such as establishing more robust processes or providing further training for individuals)
+- > Where the school is required to communicate with individuals whose personal data has been breached, the DPO will tell them in writing.
+This notification will set out: - A description, in clear and plain language, of the nature of the personal data breach - The name and contact details of the DPO - A description of the likely consequences of the personal data breach - A description of the measures that have been, or will be, taken to deal with the data breach and mitigate any possible adverse effects on the individual(s) concerned - The DPO will consider, in light of the investigation and any engagement with affected individuals, whether to notify any relevant third parties who can help mitigate the loss to individuals - for example, the police, insurers, banks or credit card companies - The DPO will document each breach, irrespective of whether it is reported to the ICO.
+For each breach, this record will include the: - Facts and cause - Effects - Action taken to contain it and ensure it does not happen again (such as establishing more robust processes or providing further training for individuals)

-Records of all breaches will be stored at the trust's head office.
+Records of all breaches will be stored on the Trust's computer system.

-The DPO and headteacher will meet to review what happened and how it can be stopped from happening again.
-This meeting will happen as soon as reasonably possible
+- > The DPO and headteacher will meet to review what happened and how it can be stopped from happening again.
+This meeting will happen as soon as reasonably possible - The DPO and headteacher will meet to assess recorded data breaches and identify any trends or patterns requiring action by the school to reduce risks of future breaches